Iowa flood of 2008: Burlington

-By the morning of June 12 the flood waters began to fill the parking lots of businesses along the riverfront, including the Port of Burlington and Memorial Auditorium, both of which sit at the river's edge, by the morning of June 16, both buildings had flooded up to the main floor, as the flood waters seeped through cracks between the sandbags, rendering the work that had been done to protect them useless, the outdoor stage that is connected to the south facade of the Port of Burlington building was not visible, nor were the access ramps that run along the entire western entrance. (the stage is built up five feet from ground level, and is made of concrete, the access ramps, and one raised sidewalk connects to it.)
+By the morning of June 12 the flood waters began to fill the parking lots of businesses along the riverfront, including the Port of Burlington and Memorial Auditorium, both of which sit at the river's edge, by the morning of June 16, both buildings had flooded up to the main floor, as the flood waters seeped through cracks between the sandbags, rendering the work that had been done to protect them useless.
+The outdoor stage - built five feet up from the ground and made of concrete - that connected to the south facade of the Port of Burlington building was not visible, nor were the access ramps that ran along the entire western entrance.

-During the afternoon of June 14, the city, as well as Des Moines County evacuated all residents living east of County Highway 99 due to a levee in the area threatening to fail.
-A bulge had been seen on one side of the levee, and water was pooling near the base on the dry side, by the early morning of June 16, three more bulges were discovered along the Tama Levee, the longest levee in the area, and one of only a handful of survivors from the Flood of 1993, this made workers in the area state that it was no longer a question of if, but when the levee would break.
+During the afternoon of June 14, the city as well as Des Moines County evacuated all residents living east of County Highway 99 due to a levee in the area threatening to fail.
+A bulge had been seen on one side of the levee, and water was pooling near the base on the dry side, by the early morning of June 16, three more bulges were discovered along the Tama Levee, the longest levee in the area.

-One of the city's largest employers, Case Corporation, had been threatened with rising flood waters, due to its proximity to the riverfront, and due to the closeness to a levee that was severely damaged due to constant rains in the area, by the morning of June 15, Case had ceased all production, and ordered a shutdown of the plant, allowing workers to help in the sandbagging effort, surprisingly, the plant survived the flood unscathed, the fourth such flood it had withstood,(the building that houses the Case plant has stood in its current location since the late 1890s, first as Shower Brothers furniture.
-The plant, as Case, became operational in 1937, and withstood the floods of 1965, 1973, and 1993.)
+One of the city's largest employers, Case Corporation, had been threatened with rising flood waters, due to its proximity to the riverfront and to a levee that was severely damaged due to constant rainfall in the area.
+By the morning of June 15, Case had ceased all production and ordered a shutdown of the plant, allowing workers to help in the sandbagging effort.
+The plant survived the flood unscathed, the flood being the fourth it had withstood.
+The plant had previously withstood the floods of 1965, 1973, and 1993.

-By the early evening of June 14 residents were put on alert that water might be shut off, due to the possibility of flood waters reaching the treatment plant along the riverfront, however, on the morning of June 15, it was stated that the plant would not be affected, unless the river were to crest at, or above the 30 ft mark, which, according to records, has not happened in well over a century, and not since the recent water treatment plant had been built.
+By the early evening of June 14, residents were put on alert that water might be shut off, due to the possibility of flood waters reaching the treatment plant along the riverfront.
+However, on the morning of June 15, it was stated that the plant would not be affected, unless the river were to crest at or above the 30 ft mark.
+According to records, this had not happened in over a century, nor since the recent water treatment plant had been built.